 Under the Stock Plan for Outside Directors, each non-employee director may be granted an annual stock award of up to 5,000 shares of CenterPoint Energy common stock.
 The number of shares of common stock granted to non-employee directors is set by the Board annually.
-Each non-employee director serving as of May 1, 2012 received an award of 5,000 shares of common stock.
+Each non-employee director serving as of May 1, 2013 received an award of 5,000 shares of common stock.
 Grants made under this plan on or after April 22, 2010 vest on the first anniversary of the grant date.
-Grants made under this plan prior to April 22, 2010 vest in one-third increments on the first, second and third anniversaries of the grant date.
-Grants fully vest in the event of the director's death or upon a change in control (defined in substantially the same manner as in the change in control agreements for certain officers described in "Potential Payments upon Change in Control or Termination" beginning on page 58).
+Grants fully vest in the event of the director's death or upon a change in control (defined in substantially the same manner as in the change in control agreements for certain officers described in "Potential Payments upon Change in Control or Termination" beginning on page 57).
 Upon vesting of the shares, each director receives, in addition to the shares, a cash payment equal to the amount of dividend equivalents earned since the date of grant.
 If a director's service on the Board is terminated for any reason other than death or a change in control, the director forfeits all rights to the unvested portion of the outstanding grants as of the termination date.
 If the director is 70 years of age or older when he or she ceases to serve on the Board of Directors, the director's termination date is deemed to be December 31st of the year in which he or she leaves the Board.
 In addition to the annual grant, a non-employee director may receive a one-time grant of up to 5,000 shares of common stock upon commencing service as a director, subject to the same vesting schedule described above.
-No awards have been made under the provision allowing onetime initial grants.
+No awards have been made under the provision allowing one-time initial grants.
 The aggregate number of outstanding unvested stock awards is set forth in footnote (2) to the Director Compensation Table.